candywater/svelte-terminal/README.md

 ### svelte-terminal

-this is a terminal like html console window. you can write your own command.
+this is a terminal-like html console window. you can write your own command.

 #### screenshot